VASIREDDYSRINIKETH/Linux-For-DevOps/1.Linux-Basics/a.Linux-Introduction.md

 -f: Specify the filename of the archive.
 -C: Specify the directory where files should be extracted.

-## 15. How to add a user and give differnt commands based on centos, ubuntu, redhat?

 ## 15. How to add a user and give different commands based on CentOS, Ubuntu, Red Hat?

 To add a user on Linux systems, you can use the `useradd` command.
 Below are the commands specific to CentOS, Ubuntu, and Red Hat distributions: